panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 });
 ```

-`Promise` constructor accepts a special function that should contains the logic of the asynchronous operation.
+`Promise` constructor accepts a special function that should contain the logic of the asynchronous operation.

 In the special function, after the completion of the operation, you have to call either: